Menu

 • A Motorsport Australia Level 2 (speed) licence.
 These can be purchased on the day, however we recommend organising this prior to the event to ensure a smoother check-in.
 CAMS/Motorsport Australia Level 2 licences are currently $135 for 12 months.

-• A 1kg fire extinguisher is recommended.
-This must be mounted within reach of the driver and have a metal strap over the extinguisher to secure it.
+• A 1kg fire extinguisher is recommended but not essential.
+This must be securely mounted within reach of the driver and have a metal strap over the extinguisher to secure it.
 You can get an extinguisher from places such as Bunnings or Repco and they cost less than $100.
+Fire extinguisher brackets which use the seat's mounting bolts are available from Kapp Industries and others.

 • Non-synthetic clothing that covers you from wrists to ankles i.e cotton, wool or denim.
 T-shirts, shorts or leggings are not acceptable.
 Closed in, flat shoes are a must.
 Thongs, sandals, ballet flats or heels are not acceptable.

-• Your brakes and tyres must be in good condition, your oil and fluid levels topped up, no oil or coolant leaks and your car must be completely empty, this includes items in your boot and glove box.
-Metal valve caps are also recommended, soft plastic valve caps are not acceptable.
-Your car will be checked by scrutineers on the day before you are able to enter the track.
+• Your brakes and tyres must be in good condition, your oil and fluid levels topped up, no oil or coolant leaks and the interior and boot of your car must be completely empty,of unrestrained items, this includes items in the glove box but the manufacturer supplied spare wheel and tools are OK.
+Metal valve caps are also recommended, soft plastic valve caps are not reliable at speed.
+Before you are able to enter the track your car will be checked by scrutineers on the day.

 • Ensure that you read the supplementary regulations prior to attending the event and print off all the necessary documents.